canonical/ubuntu-pro-docs/account-setup.rst

 Landscape
 ---------

-You will have received an email message inviting you to activate your Landscape account (Subject: "You have been invited to the Landscape account […]", from ``noreply+landscape@canonical.com``).
+If you have a paid Ubuntu Pro subscription and would like to use Landscape SaaS, contact your Account Manager or Canonical’s Customer Success team to request an invitation to join your Landscape account.

+You can find the contact details for Customer Success in the original “Welcome to Ubuntu Pro” message we sent you.
+If you cannot find the welcome message, go to https://ubuntu.com/ and ask for Customer Success contact details using the LiveChat service.

-If you haven't already done so, accept the invitation and follow the instructions (if you can't find the message, check your spam filter, and then ask us).
+Then accept the invitation and follow the instructions (if you can't find the message, check your spam filter, and then ask us).

 You can always log into the account at `Landscape SaaS <landscape_saas_>`_.